Time & Tide Revisited

 Song written by Ricky Wilde, Darren Gilbert, Scarlett Wilde and Kim Wilde.

-First single from the album Closer, to be released on 31 January 2025.
+First single from the album Closer, released on 31 January 2025.

 Formats